Summary

 The interactive process is a collaborative effort between an employee and their employer to identify and implement reasonable accommodations for the employee’s disability.
 The process begins either with the direct request or the indirect observation.
 Here’s what the interactive process generally looks like:

-Employee Request and Employer Inquiry: The employee should communicate their need for an accommodation to their employer.
-This can be done either verbally or in writing.
-It’s often helpful to provide specific details about the disability and the requested accommodation, if known.
+- Employee Request and Employer Inquiry: The employee communicates their need for an accommodation to their employer.
+They can do this either verbally or in writing.
+It’s often helpful to provide details about the disability (as much as needed) and the requested accommodation (if known).
 The employer may ask for more information about the disability and accommodation to better understand the employee’s needs and explore potential options.

-The design of the interactive process ensures that employees with disabilities have the opportunity to work effectively and independently.
-The interactive process can vary widely depending on the specific circumstances and the nature of the requested accommodation – but the general steps of the process should always be followed.
+The design of the interactive process ensures that employees with disabilities have the opportunity to work effectively and independently, and are involved in the process to accommodate their needs.
+The interactive process can vary widely depending on the specific circumstances and the nature of the requested accommodation, but the general steps of the process should always be followed.
 It is important for both the employee and the employer to participate in the process in good faith and to work together to find solutions that meet the employee’s needs.